lala-hakobyan/tech-knowledge-base/frontend-fullstack/architecture-frontend.md

 Design patterns are **reusable solutions** to common problems that occur at a lower level in software design - such as **component interaction**, **state management**, **rendering logic**, and **data flow.**
 - These patterns are used within a high-level architecture to organize local implementation details, ensuring consistency, maintainability, and readability.
 - They don’t define the full structure of an application (like architecture patterns do), but they shape how components, logic, and data behave and interact within that structure.
 - Design patterns are broadly categorized into three groups also known as `Gang of Four (GoF) Design Patterns`: **Creational**, **Structural**, and **Behavioral**.
-Additionally, there is a UI design patterns category **UI design patterns** category which introduces design patterns that are more specific to front-end UI organization.
+Additionally, there is a **UI design patterns** category which introduces design patterns that are more specific to front-end UI organization.

-This list covers many of the fundamental design patterns (often used within architectural patterns) found in modern front-end development.
-The choice of pattern often depends on the project's scale, team size, performance requirements, and long-term maintainability goals.
+This list covers many of the **fundamental design patterns** commonly used within architectural patterns in **modern front-end development**.
+The choice of pattern typically depends on the project's scale, team size, performance requirements, and long-term maintainability goals.

 ### Creational Design Patterns
 These patterns deal with **object creation mechanisms**, aiming to create objects in a manner suitable for the situation while increasing the flexibility and reuse of the code.
 They abstract the instantiation process, allowing the system to determine which concrete class to instantiate.
 In frontend development, this often relates to how components, services, or data models are instantiated or configured, providing flexibility in setting up application parts.